bigjosh/gotham-pi-maker/README.md

     We can then check to make sure it looks OK with KLayout.

-7. To run the final GDS file, we use this command which will condense every 6 digit sequence of digits into a single cell for a smaller file size...
+7. To run the final GDS file, we use this command which will condense every 6 digit sequence of digits into a single cell for a smaller file size, and make pixels be 750nm to fit the whole thing onto a 5.25"x5.25" mask...
     ```
     text_to_gds.py --font .\font4x6.txt --text .\pi-billion-p-grid.txt --out .\pi-billion-p-grid.gds --prebuilt-digits-len 6 --progress-every 1000
+    text_to_gds.py --font .\font4x6.txt --text .\pi-billion-p-grid.txt --out .\pi-billion-p-grid.gds --rows 1500 --prebuilt-digits-len 6 --progress-every 100 --pixel-size 750 --unit 1e-9
     ```

 ## Notes